BelkaDev/Mustream/README.md

 # Mustream

-A quick hack to stream music from the spotify library using your terminal.
+small exploit to stream music from the spotify library using your terminal.

 ## Description
- This script will look up for the best available result given any keywords. </br>
+ The script will look up for the most relevant result following a set of keywords. </br>
- Ideally you should give the complete track info ( $artist - $song ) for more accurate results. </br>
+ Ideally you should specify the complete track info ( <artist> - <title> ) for more accurate results. </br>
- No sign up or premium subscriptions are required, this is a small workaround to Spotify API. </br>
+ No sign up nor premium subscriptions are required. </br>
  <img src="record.gif"> </img>

 ## Features: